ibm-cloud-docs/assistant/backup.md

 When you import a dialog skill that you exported, a new skill is created.
 The new skill has a new workspace ID.
 If you have existing client applications that use the v1 API to access this skill, then you must update any workspace ID references to use the new worskpace ID instead.

-When you recreate your assistant, it is given a new assistant ID.
+When you re-create your assistant, it is given a new assistant ID.
 If you have existing client applications that use the v2 API to access the assistant, then you must update any assistant ID references to use the new assistant ID instead.